donateko/scopos-webmail/docs/adr/0059-web-socket-ping-strategy.md

 ## Decision

-- Twake Mail no longer have to implement Echo ping
+- Mailbux no longer have to implement Echo ping
 - Browser will automatically send pong frame as default implementation
 - Echo ping will still be left as an option in `env.file` through `WS_ECHO_PING`
   - Set it to `true` if you want to use Echo ping